JamieS56/Milestone-Project-2/README.md

 #### How to test:

-Play the game and click the dots and it will dissapear.
+Play the game and click the dots and it will disappear.

 ### High score system

 ![High score testing](./assets/images/testing/high-score.png)

 The high score is saved in local memory as shown on the right.
 The code used tests the availability of local storage and checks before displaying the high score incase it isn't available.
-It works fully on all devices supporing local storage
+It works fully on all devices supporting local storage

 #### How to test: